-Call Description: The call is often described like the bleat of a sheep, or a nasally “waaah” sound that lasts from 1–4 seconds in duration.
+Call Description: Male Woodhouse’s Toads have a call that is often described like the bleat of a sheep, or a nasally “waaah” sound that lasts from 1–4 seconds in duration.

 Habitat: Woodhouse’s Toads are primarily found in prairies and open grasslands but can be found in a wide range of habitats including riparian forests, oxbow lakes, and reservoirs.
 Similar to other toads, the Woodhouse’s Toad is considered a habitat generalist and can occur in almost any habitat with sufficient moisture.